ROCm/hipBLASLt/clients/benchmarks/README.md

---scaleA                   Apply scale for A buffer --scaleB                   Apply scale for B buffer --scaleAlpha_vector        Apply scaleAlpha vector --amaxScaleA               Apple scale for A buffer by abs max of A bufer --amaxScaleB               Apple scale for B buffer by abs max of B bufer --use_e                    Apply AUX output/ gradient input --gradient                 Enable gradient --grouped_gemm             Use grouped_gemm.
+--scaleA                   Apply scale for A buffer --scaleB                   Apply scale for B buffer --scaleAlpha_vector        Apply scaleAlpha vector --amaxScaleA               Apple scale for A buffer by abs max of A buffer --amaxScaleB               Apple scale for B buffer by abs max of B buffer --use_e                    Apply AUX output/ gradient input --gradient                 Enable gradient --grouped_gemm             Use grouped_gemm.